 Thoroughly read all information and directions given in the confirmation letter from Idaho FFA State Staff and the chairperson of the nominating committee.

-Thoroughly review everything in the State Officer Candidate Handbook as well as the State Officer Candidate Study Guide.
+Thoroughly review everything in this State Officer Candidate Handbook.

 Prepare for interviews by setting up mock interviews to practice interviewing skills.

-Review the information found on the websites and other sources of the resources page to become more informed and knowledgeable about agricultural education, FFA and the agricultural industry.
+Review the information found on the websites and other sources of the resources page to become more informed and knowledgeable about agricultural education, FFA and the agricultural industry both on your local and state level.

+Browse the National FFA website and read through National Officer Candidate materials if they are posted online (ffa.org).

-Seek constructive feedback from those that have been in your shoes before and those that are knowledgeable about the skills needed to be a successful state officer.
+Seek constructive feedback from those that have been in your shoes and those who are knowledgeable about the skills needed to be a successful state officer.

-Allow yourself to prepare in a way that concentrates on your candidacy as a state officer compared with others’ experiences.
-Work hard to not compare yourself to others.
-Rather, compare yourself to your own expectations and the expectations of the nominating committee.
+Allow yourself to prepare in a way that concentrates on your candidacy but not compared with another member.
+There is no need to compare yourself to others.
+Rather, compare yourself to your own expectations for growth, personal development and leadership as well as the expectations of the nominating committee.

-Having a coach or mentor whom you regularly meet with throughout the preparation process is a great way to stay on track!
+Seek a coach or mentor whom you regularly meet with throughout the preparation process.
+This is a key accountability process that is a great way to stay on track!
 There are a few things to keep in mind when selecting someone for this role.

-Find a person you know has time to meet with you on a regular basis
+Find a person you know has time to meet with you on a regular basis.

-Find a person who you know well or is willing to get to know you
+Find a person who you know well or is willing to get to know you.

-Find a person who cares about your growth and development; not getting you a state FFA office.
+Find a person who cares about your growth and development and not helping you only for the purpose of your state officer bid.

+*Items below this area do NOT need to be signed and sent to state staff.
+This is just your copy of the policies and signature pages your advisor, your parents and you signed in your State Officer Application.*

+State Officer Dismissal Policy

+State Officers, Parents, and their Advisors will be asked to sign the State Officer Dismissal Policy & Agreement.

+All policies will be strictly enforced.

+The following are offenses that will cause dismissal from State FFA Office:

+Any use of alcohol under the age of 21 is prohibited by law.
+During your year of service to the Idaho FFA Association, an Idaho FFA State Officer is expected to act in a responsible manner at all times.

+Any use and/ or supply of controlled substances (drugs), not under direction of a physician.

+Participation in any illicit or promiscuous acts.

+Commission of any misdemeanor or felony against the laws of State or Nation.

+Other violations of State Officer Commitment and Responsibility Policy or irresponsible behavior so identified that may be acted upon by the State FFA Board of Directors, which may also include unexcused absences from meetings.

+The above apply to any FFA activity (official or unofficial) or membership involvement by the State FFA Officers, individually or as a group.

+If any of the above violations occur, the state officer or officers will be asked to appear before the entire State FFA Board of Directors to give a complete explanation of the incident which occurred.
+The State FFA Board of Directors will then rule on a dismissal or consequences of the officer or officers involved.
+In the event the state officer in question is from the chapter of one of the board members, that board member will turn their vote over to the alternate board member from his/her region.

+I certify that I have reviewed and understand the Idaho FFA Policy concerning behavior and dismissal of officers of the State FFA Student Organization.